Three Disqualifications of Bavinck’s Ethics:

 relationality among infinite possibles as systemically unified and comprehensible to all finite times and places.

-In doing so, Bavinck’s organic metaphysics misappropriates divine freedom and human ethical initiative, reducing their tension into a theodicy of structural harmony.
+In doing so, Bavinck’s organic metaphysics misappropriates divine freedom and human ethical initiative, reducing their thin tension into a thick theodicy of structural harmony.
 This leads to an ethically

 disqualifying view of God as self-justifying totality, in which rupture,